 Vision therapy is the most effective treatment for amblyopia, which may be used in conjunction with other treatments.

 A vision therapy program is customized to the specific needs of the patient.
 It may include the use of lenses, prisms, filters, occluders, and other specialized equipment designed to actively make the lazy eye work to develop stronger communication between the eye and the brain.

 Vision therapy is highly successful for the improvement of binocular vision, visual acuity, visual processing abilities, depth perception and reading fluency.

 Vision therapy programs for amblyopia may include eye exercises to improve these visual skills:

 - Accommodation (focusing)

 - Spatial skills (eye-hand coordination)

 - Stereopsis (3-D vision)

-Contact The Niagra Vision Therapy Centre at Dr. Hopkins & Associates to make an appointment and discover how vision therapy can help improve your child’s vision.
+Contact The Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry to make an appointment and discover how vision therapy can help improve your child’s vision.
 Our eye doctor will ask about your child’s vision history, conduct a thorough evaluation, and take your child on the path to effective and lasting treatment.